 My recent obsession has been Rice Pudding.
-I had never really eaten before a few weeks ago, and decided to try making some to see if I would like it at all.
+I had never really eaten before a few weeks ago and decided to try making some to see if I would like it at all.
 Long story short, I probably ate Rice Pudding once or twice a day, every day, since I first made it.
-I modified the recipe a bit to my own tastes, and made it with primarily Almond and Coconut milk instead of Dairy.
+I modified the recipe a bit to my own tastes and made it with primarily Almond and Coconut milk instead of Dairy.
 Although Heavy Cream is what thickens it, you can make it Vegan by leaving the cream out and simmering it a bit longer, but it won't be as thick.
-The measurements and instructions are really simple, so you can remember how to make it easily.
-I also made a quick fruit compote with Plumbs to go on top, which is optional, and you can also use it on Yogurt, Pancakes, Waffle, etc. Enough about how tasty it is, and on to the recipe!
+The measurements and instructions are really simple, so you can remember how to make it easier.
+I also made a quick fruit compote with Plums to go on top, which is optional, and you can also use it on Yogurt, Pancakes, Waffle, etc. Enough about how tasty it is, and on to the recipe!

 You will need:

 - 1 Large Deep Frying Pan/Skillet (No lid needed)

 - 1 Small-Medium Frying Pan (No lid needed)